muammar/mkchromecast/README.md

 **Note**: if this step fails, maybe you need to run the installation with `sudo` as shown below.
-However, before installing using this method verify why a regular user cannot install the requirements.
+However, before installing using this method verify why a regular user cannot install these requirements.

 ```
 sudo pip install -r requirements.txt